MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Arithmetic_Operators.md

 ## DIVISION AND ROUNDING

 When the quotient of a division operation is an integer, Windows PowerShell rounds the value to the nearest integer.
+This is because powershell implements Bankers’ Rounding.
 When the value is `.5`, it rounds to the nearest even integer.

 The following example shows the effect of rounding to the nearest even